Using Martini with a remote Solr instance

 Remote and SolrCloud instances of Solr do not have the ability to create new cores

 Unlike embedded Solr instances which can dynamically create new cores upon the demand of Martini packages, remote and SolrCloud instances of Solr cannot.
 If a package needs a certain core or collection and you're using a remote or SolrCloud instance of Solr which doesn't have the required core or collection yet, the package will not start.
-You will have to create them manually.
+You have to create them manually.

 Delegating Solr servers